astroboy7531/GK-docusaurus/docs/5/b.md

 The GSS mining rate is still to be determined but it is good to know that GSS will also be tradeable against $GB of other players on the in-game marketplace or sometime directly sold to the Galactic Government against $GB.

-A fixed quantiity of $GB will be available for that.
+A fixed quantity of $GB will be available for that.

 GSS will be a completely off-chain resource.